-Students and faculty regularly reach across geographic and disciplinary lines, gathering real-world experience in the field.
+Students and faculty regularly reach across geographical and disciplinary lines, gathering real-world experience in the field.
 For example, a workshop entitled Conflict Resolution and International Negotiations in the South Caucasus brought together students and faculty from the Departments of International Relations and European Studies, Political Science, Gender Studies and Nationalism Studies in both Budapest and in Tbilisi, with visits to Georgian ministries, thinktanks and a border checkpoint.

-Many of CEU’s more than 10,000 alumni are taking their global perspective back to their home countries.
-An alumna is now Minister of Environmental Protection in Georgia, while another advises Iraqi government officials on public policy development, implementation, and evaluation, and helps set up policy units in ministries and provincial governments.
+Many of CEU’s more than 10,000 alumni take their global perspective back to their home countries.
+An alumna is now Minister of Environmental Protection in Georgia, while another advises Iraqi government officials on public policy development, implementation, and evaluation, and helps establish policy units in ministries and provincial governments.
 Yet another alumna was the first woman of Roma origin to be elected to the European Parliament, representing Hungary.
 CEU alumni live in more than 120 countries, and include EU and national parliamentarians, ambassadors, UN officers, international affairs experts, economics, policymakers, business leaders, academics, international law scholars, and human rights activists.